makspll/bevy_mod_scripting/readme.md

 ```
 Currently we generate documentation at runtime due to the way `tealr` works but this might change in the future as ideally this would be done statically.

-It is probably a wise idea to setup a separate executable whose purpose is to only generate documentation, and run it every time before a release.
-But keeping this step in your main app will make sure your script environment is always setup correctly.
+It is probably a wise idea to set up a separate executable whose only purpose is to generate documentation, and run it every time before a release.
+But keeping this step in your main app will make sure your script environment is always set up correctly.

 #### Lua

-Lua documentation is provided by `tealr`, a wrapper around the `mlua` lua api which decorates their standard types.
-On top of providing documentation generation it's also capable of generating `d.tl` files which can be used to introduce static typing to lua via the `teal` project (you do not need to use teal to generate documentation).
+Lua documentation is provided by `tealr`, a wrapper around the `mlua` lua API which decorates their standard types.
+On top of providing documentation generation, it's also capable of generating `d.tl` files which can be used to introduce static typing to lua via the `teal` project (you do not need to use teal to generate documentation).

-This can all be seen at work in the [this example](bevy_mod_scripting/examples/lua/documentation_gen.rs).
+This can all be seen at work in [this example](bevy_mod_scripting/examples/lua/documentation_gen.rs).

 ##### Teal - Lua static typing

-Teal is the reccomended way of introducing lua to your bevy game.
+Teal is the recommended way of introducing lua to your bevy game.
 This functionality is locked behind the `teal` cargo feature however, since it's quite opinionanted when it comes to your asset structure (`script` and `scripts/build`, folders under `assets`), and also requires `lua` + `teal` + `tealr_doc_gen` (`cargo install --git https://github.com/lenscas/tealr_doc_gen --rev 91afd4a528e7f5b746ac3a6b299c422b42c05db6`) to be installed (see https://github.com/teal-language/tl and `tealr`).

 Once enabled, `.tl` files can be loaded as lua scripts in addition to `.lua` files and compiled on the fly.
 With full hot-reloading support.
 When you're ready to release your game, you just need to run `tl build` from the `assets/scripts` directory to compile your teal files.
 This will generate `.lua` files under `assets/scripts/build`.
 You can manage loading scripts using the [`bevy_mod_scripting::lua_path`] macro.